Microsoft Reports Earnings, Everything Is Right In Line

 The stock is up 2% in reaction to the news.

-In the release, Microsoft says its devices and consumer business was up 12% to $US8.30 billion.
-Its commercial group was up 7% to $US12.23 billion.
+In the release, Microsoft says its devices and consumer business was up 12% to $8.30 billion.
+Its commercial group was up 7% to $12.23 billion.

 Its revenue from Windows OEMs was up 4%, led by a 19% growth in Windows OEM Pro revenue.